2018’s Best Airlines

 - No Points = The airline with the lowest ratio based on the above weights.

-The five airlines that do not transport pets (Frontier, JetBlue, Southwest, Spirit and Virgin America) were not scored in this category.
+The four airlines that do not transport pets (Frontier, JetBlue, Southwest, and Spirit) were not scored in this category.
 As a result, they were evaluated on an 85-point scale, which was then adjusted proportionally to reflect 100 possible points for comparison purposes with other airlines.

 For example, if one of the five aforementioned airlines received a total of 42.5 points out of a possible 85, its overall score would be adjusted to 50 out of 100 (50%).